Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 For instance, how do we know the universe started as a pinhead and is expanding?
 And an even more intriguing conundrum: if the Big Bang theoretically spewed out this myriad of elementary particles in all directions, there should be equal distances between all those particles.

 If so, from what central point does gravity exercise its pull?
 Is there still a “pinhead” point from which gravity dominates?
 After all, since the particles are equidistant one from another, how can gravity pull them together?

 It’s a given that the theories of physics can’t tell us why the four forces of the universe have exactly the characteristics we observe.
 Moreover, physics theories, as valid as they are, can’t tell why the Big Bang exploded and spread the primordial soup—later the universe—with the precise speed Galacti has observed.
 Then what can?
 Who can?

 We are not the first to ask these questions.
 Scientists asked them and didn’t have satisfactory answers for a long time, as we shall see.

 However, observations and measurements to do with an expanding universe lead to the confirmation of the formation of celestial bodies by gravity even if we don’t yet know why the Big Bang develops from the “pinhead” of matter in the precise way we’ve seen it unfold.
 Or, to be more precise, how we’ve seen it expand.

 This post is an excerpt from chapter 1.7-8 of Inventory of the Universe.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Gluons – Universal Glue
+Please use the Social Network links just below to share this information from The Explanation, Gluons – Universal Glue Binding Amazing Quarks Together